Rainy Day Activities for Kids In The Northwest!

 One of my girls having a stare down with one of the animals!

-Extra Purchases – You can buy carrots or a cone to feed the animals when you enter.
-They are $3 each.
+My crew feeding the animals!
 Warning, the animals will charge you and even climb on your when you have the food.
 2 of the kiddos loved this, one not so much, so just be aware of that fact.

 There are different areas the kids can go in and hold some of the animals too.
 One of my girls spent lots of time cuddling with the rabbits.
 There was also a fox the kids were able to hold (and they loved that), plus snakes (eek!).